Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Introduction

 In this paper, we prove that the $k$-derived solution is an instance of a \textit{Drinfeld twist} (we shall call this a \textit{reflection-twist}).
 Drinfeld twists of solutions have been defined by Kulish and Mudrov \cite{kulish2000twisting} (see also \cite{ghobadi2021drinfeld}), and they are ways to deform a solution into a new one.
 Incidentally, we observe that Drinfeld twists can be defined for a solution in any monoidal category, and that two solutions are Drinfeld-twisted if and only if they induce equivalent representations of the braid group.

-A way to produce set-theoretic solutions is through \textit{braided groups} \cite{LYZ}; and conversely, every set-theoretic solution is associated with a certain braided group enjoying a universal property.
+A way to produce set-theoretic solutions is through \textit{braided groups} \cite{LYZ}; and conversely, every set-theoretic solution is associated with a certain braided group enjoying the universal property of a free object.
+Braided groups are groups $G$ equipped with a map $G\times G\to G\times G$ that behaves, in some way, like a \textit{constraint of abelianity} (for instance, the flip map $(a,b)\mapsto (b,a)$ is a braiding on $G$ if and only if $G$ is abelian).
+Such a `constraint of abelianity' is always a solution to the \textsc{ybe}.

 In \S\ref{sec:rebg}, we define a notion of \textit{group reflection} for braided groups, using De Commer's notion of braided actions \cite{de2019actions}.
-Interestingly, one of the axioms of a braided action will translate into \eqref{eq:weird}, which is a sort of $k$-twisted involutivity.
+Interestingly, one of the axioms of a braided action will translate into \eqref{eq:weird}, which is a $k$-twisted involutivity.
 We then prove that group reflections are also Drinfeld twists, in the group-theoretic sense introduced by Ghobadi \cite{ghobadi2021drinfeld}.

-Theorem \ref{thm:br-optimal} will tell us that, in the definition of braided reflections, the first two axioms \eqref{eq:reflection-unity} and \eqref{eq:reflection-unity} are `optimal' in order to make the twisted product into a group structure.
-The `twisted involutivity' \eqref{eq:weird} is not optimal in this sense---although it is the most natural condition to require.
+Theorem \ref{thm:br-optimal} will tell us that, in the definition of group reflections, the first two axioms \eqref{eq:reflection-unity} and \eqref{eq:reflection-product} are `optimal' in order to make the twisted product into a group structure.
+The `twisted involutivity' \eqref{eq:weird} is not optimal in this sense---although it remains the most natural condition to require.
 An `optimal' condition is given in Theorem \ref{thm:br-optimal}.